filakhtov/gentoo-use-docs/media-sound/rhythmbox.md

 This flag should be enabled if there is a need to support MTP devices through Rhythmbox.

-### nsplugin
-Pass the `--enable-browser-plugin` option to the configure script.
-Build and install iTunes detection NPAPI (Netscape Plugin Application Programming Interface) browser plugin, that allows browsers to open iTunes podcasts links (the `itms://` and `itmss://` protocols) in Rhythmbox.

-This flag should normally be disabled, because NPAPI is deprecated by and is no longer supported by modern browsers.

 ### python
 Prepare Python environment for the configure script to pick up the correct version.
 Pass the `--enable-python` option to the configure script.
 Build and install the following Python-based plugins: